rakeshmane/jsHELL/README.md

     python jShell.py IpAddress Port

-**Note:

-   It's just a small tool I developed in few hours while testing a mobile browser for UXSS vulnerability.
-Because even for little changes I had to open complete HTML page and modify the code which was time consuming.
+**NOTE: It's just a small tool I developed in few hours while testing a mobile browser for UXSS vulnerability.
+Because even for little changes I had to open complete HTML page and modify the code which was time consuming.**